What is visual field testing?

 To check for visual field loss from certain retina conditions, your ophthalmologist may also use electroretinography.
 This test measures the electrical signals of light-sensitive cells in the retina called photoreceptors as well as other cells.
 To do this test, your eyes are dilated and you will also be given numbing eye drops.
 Your eyes are held open with instrument called a speculum.
 A tiny device called an electrode is placed on your cornea.
 You will look into a bowl-shaped machine at flashing or varying patterns of light.
 The electrode measures your eye’s electrical activity in response to the light.

-Amsler grid: basic visual field test for central vision
+6. Amsler grid: A basic visual field test for central vision

 People who have age-related macular degeneration (AMD) are familiar with one very basic type of visual field test: the Amsler grid.
 It is a pattern of straight lines that makes a grid of many equal squares.
 You look at a dot in the middle of the grid and describe any areas that may appear wavy, blurry or blank.